TuArHH/QR-Code-Generator/README.md

 ## Contact

-Created by [Your Name] - feel free to reach out if you have any questions or suggestions at [your.email@example.com](mailto:your.email@example.com).
+Created by [Tugrul Arslan] - feel free to reach out if you have any questions or suggestions at [your.email@example.com](mailto:tugrul@business-arslan.com).